Alex-wills/git_tutorial/README.md

 In addition to these, you will need to set up the `DJANGO_CONFIGURATION` and `DJANGO_SETTINGS_MODULE` variables before running Django.
 These values tell django (or more specifically django-configurations) which configuration to use, and where to find it.
 PyCharm users can do this directly in the configuration, while those running them directly can choose to add them to the .env.
 The values are:

+> If you add functionality requiring a new environment variable, make sure to update the sample - this serves as useful documentation for other devs.
+You should either include a real value or, if the data is sensitive (e.g. credentials) or personal (e.g. points to your personal database) include a dummy value that explains the structure, e.g. `MY_DATABASE_URL=postgres://user:password@some.server.aws.com:5432/ops_your_name

 ```
 DJANGO_SETTINGS_MODULE=core_app.settings
 DJANGO_CONFIGURATION=DevLoc